-Home / Resources / Educational Innovation Grants / Tier 4 (Transformation Grants) Program
+Home / Resources / Educational Innovation Grants / Transformation Grants (Tier 4) Program

 Overview

-Tier 4 Transformation Grants are designed to support academic units in pursuing larger-scale educational innovations that promote student exploration, creativity, engagement, discovery, and success.
-Departments and programs are encouraged to engage in pedagogical and curricular experimentation across sequenced, integrated, or otherwise linked courses and instructional programs of study, including interdepartmental, cross-disciplinary, interprofessional, co-curricular, and bridge programs.
-Tier 4 transformation grants provide funding to both bring ideas to action (Track 1: Planning Grants) and execute new pedagogical and curricular reforms (Track 2: Implementation Grants).
+Transformation Grants (Tier 4) are designed to support academic units in pursuing larger-scale educational innovations that promote student exploration, creativity, engagement, discovery, and success.
+Across two funding tracks, these grants provide funding to both bring curricular ideas to action and support academic units preparing for Academic Program Review (Track 1: Planning Grants) and execute new pedagogical and curricular reforms (Track 2: Implementation Grants).

-Tier 4 grants support team projects.
-Teams of instructors will come together to explore ideas and challenges, ask and address questions guided by institutional data, and pursue coordinated and impactful improvements to the academic experience from the undergraduate to graduate and professional student levels.
+Transformation Grants support team projects.
+Teams of instructors should come together to explore ideas and challenges, ask and address questions guided by institutional data, and pursue coordinated and impactful improvements to students’ academic experience at UCLA.
+Principal Investigators for Transformation Grants must be current UCLA Senate faculty.

 View Track 1 requirements & application

-Academic units with a shared vision and data-informed course of action for pedagogical and curricular transformation are invited to apply for a Track 2 implementation grant.
-This Tier 4 grant category may be awarded to teams of instructors at the undergraduate, graduate, and professional student levels working towards linked reforms across a specified set of courses with project goals aligned to meet student needs and address particular learning challenges within the larger curriculum or program.
+Academic units with a shared vision and data-informed course of action for pedagogical and curricular transformation are invited to apply for an Implementation Grant (Track 2).
+This grant category may be awarded to teams of instructors at the undergraduate, graduate, and professional student levels working towards linked reforms across a specified set of courses with project goals aligned to meet student needs and address particular learning challenges within the larger curriculum or program.
+Proposed projects should be ambitious, well-conceived, research-informed, and have departmental and/or College/School resources committed to support immediate execution and sustainability.
+These commitments must be articulated in the support letters provided by the Chair and Dean.
+Implementation Grants are considered highly competitive with only one fully-funded and up to five partially-funded proposals awarded each year.

 View Track 2 requirements & proposal form